Ayomilotunde/Ayomilotunde/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on freelance Projects
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate on Open-Source projects
 - 🤔 I’m looking for help with Nothing
 - 💬 Ask me about Kotlin